-A: The university itself is very highly ranked both nationally and internationally.
+The University itself is very highly ranked, both nationally and internationally.
 We have an excellent mentoring scheme where more experienced researchers will mentor new academics.

-It’s very varied.
-We’ve had one of our graduates work with Burberry in a customer relations function.
+It’s very varied and students have gone into a range of fashion careers.
+One of our graduates worked with Burberry in a customer relations function.
 Others are working for the Fendi Group in China, but we’ve also had students set up their own businesses and enjoy success there.

-We’ve had students who have been very passionate about areas such as sustainability and working with organisations like Stella McCartney where sustainability is a core part of their ethos from the inception of the company.
+We’ve had students who were very passionate about areas like sustainability, working with organisations like Stella McCartney where sustainability has been a core part of their ethos since the inception of the company.
 We’ve had several people work for Boohoo.
 It’s impressive that within three months of graduating, a very high percentage of our students are in full-time employment.